mathopt/DynamicOED.jl/README.md

-# DynamicOED
+# DynamicOED.jl

-Repository for optimal experimental design for differential equations.
+Repository for optimal experimental design for differential equations using optimal control.